How to Choose Payroll Software

 We recommend Gusto.
 This comprehensive software has a range of features including automatic tax payroll processing, digital pay stubs, contractor payments, and more.

 For law firms, we suggest Checkmark Payroll.
-This all-in-one solution that allows unlimited payroll processing, contractor payments, and compliance management.
+This all-in-one solution allows unlimited payroll processing, contractor payments, and compliance management.

 We recommend SurePayroll for restaurant owners.
 The software offers mobile access, integration with time clock systems, leave tracking, and more.